Rushland bought a brand new week of broadcast excellence on the EIB network.

 He stood with Democrats over and over again.

-He voted against uh almost anything that would make our legal system fairer, uh loser pays rules, things that would prevent lawsuits like that.
+He voted against almost anything that would make our legal system fairer.

 I thought they all were good last night.

-I I thought this was a uh a pretty uh interesting debate because they it was it was more like a debate funding.
+I thought this was a pretty interesting debate because it was more like a debate funding.

-By the way, newsflash, we're hearing a rumor that the subject matter of Osama bin Laden's new audio tape is in fact the SCHIP program, uh, the state children's health insurance program, uh, and how that money could better be spent from a rock, uh, take it from a rock and spend on that program.
+By the way, Newsflash, we're hearing a rumor that the subject matter of Osama bin Laden's new audio tape is in fact the S-CHIP program, the state children's health insurance program, and how that money could better be spent from Iraq, take it from Iraq and spend on that program.

 She hasn't run a corner store.